-But the ability to think critically should be.
-I think often about how many people would be interested in works if we read non-fiction, memoirs, books about facts versus rooted in fiction.
+However, the ability to think critically should be.
+I think often about how many more people would be interested, if we diversified the genres of what we read.

-This pulls into my rant about how certain knowledge becomes inaccessible due to the bureaucracy of education but I’ll digress.
+This pulls into my rant about how certain knowledge becomes inaccessible due to the bureaucracy of education, but I digress.

-In a parish that is predominantly black, it’s unfair that they read a literary curriculum that actively doesn’t reflect them.
+In a parish that is predominantly black, it’s damaging to their learning process to engage in a literary curriculum that says writers like them don’t exist.

-It not only subconsciously encourages a lack of reading but psychologicaly limits the idea that black kids can contribute their ideas in a critical insightful way.
+It not only subconsciously encourages a lack of reading but psychologically limits the idea that black kids can contribute their ideas in a literary sense.

-This is could be for a myriad of reasons.
+This is could be for a couple of reasons.

 I say all of this because I love reading and still do but faced both system-wise and curriculum-wise an uncomfortable amount of friction around what I loved.

 The public education system’s funding doesn’t even demonstrate any effort to correct any of these issues.
 It is often up to teachers.
-When we talk about mostly black populated schools, there are very little works for them to identify with.
+When we talk about mostly black populated schools, there works chosen may ybe challenging for them to identify with.

 When we talk about teacher’s resources, they are painfully very scarce.
 This puts the next generation at a detriment.

-There is of course Toni Morrison and Maya Angelou who write themselves into the literary cannon but painfully become a side notation only.
+While Toni Morrison, Maya Angelou who gain recognition in the literary cannon but painfully become a side notation only.